owaaquino/todolist-react/README.md

     export default App;
 ```

-## 5. Toggling the To Do Item checkbox
+## 5. Toggle the To-Do Item checkbox.

-Now the last part is making the checkbox toggle, so we can set it to completed or incomplete.
-We create a new function in our TodoList.js called toggleCheckbox.
-Unlike handleChange function we update the item "isCompleted" state to true or false.
+Now the last part is to make the checkbox toggle, so that we can set it to complete or incomplete.
+Then, we create a new function in our TodoList.js called "toggleCheckbox".

+However unlike the "handleChange" function, we must update the item "isCompleted" state to true or false.
 ```javascript
     import React from "react";